Important Safety Information

 STEATOSIS and POST TREATMENT ACUTE EXACERBATION OF HEPATITIS B

-- STRIBILD is not approved for the treatment of chronic hepatitis B virus (HBV) infection and the safety and efficacy of STRIBILD have not been established in patients coinfected with HBV and HIV-1.
-Severe acute exacerbations of hepatitis B have been reported in patients who are coinfected with HBV and HIV-1 and have discontinued EMTRIVA or VIREAD, which are components of STRIBILD.
+- STRIBILD® is not approved for the treatment of chronic hepatitis B virus (HBV) infection and the safety and efficacy of STRIBILD have not been established in patients coinfected with HBV and HIV-1.
+Severe acute exacerbations of hepatitis B have been reported in patients who are coinfected with HBV and HIV-1 and have discontinued emtricitabine or tenofovir DF, components of STRIBILD.
 Hepatic function should be monitored closely with both clinical and laboratory follow-up for at least several months in patients who are coinfected with HIV-1 and HBV and discontinue STRIBILD.
 If appropriate, initiation of anti-hepatitis B therapy may be warranted.

 - Coadministration: Do not use with drugs highly dependent on CYP3A for clearance and for which elevated plasma concentrations are associated with serious and/or life-threatening events.
-Do not use with drugs that strongly induce CYP3A as this may lead to a loss of virologic response and possible resistance to STRIBILD.
-Use with the following drugs is contraindicated: alfuzosin, rifampin, dihydroergotamine, ergotamine, methylergonovine, cisapride, lovastatin, simvastatin, pimozide, sildenafil for pulmonary arterial hypertension, triazolam, oral midazolam, and St. John’s wort.
+Do not use with drugs that strongly induce CYP3A as this may lead to loss of efficacy and possible resistance to STRIBILD.
+Use with the following drugs is contraindicated: alfuzosin, carbamazepine, phenobarbital, phenytoin, rifampin, dihydroergotamine, ergotamine, methylergonovine, cisapride, lovastatin, simvastatin, pimozide, sildenafil for pulmonary arterial hypertension, triazolam, oral midazolam, and St. John’s wort.

 Warnings and precautions

-- Use with other antiretroviral products: STRIBILD is a complete regimen for the treatment of HIV-1 infection.
+- Other antiretroviral products: STRIBILD is a complete regimen for the treatment of HIV-1 infection.
 Do not coadminister with other antiretroviral products, including products containing any of the same active components; products containing lamivudine; products containing ritonavir; or with adefovir dipivoxil.

-- Decreases in bone mineral density (BMD) and cases of osteomalacia have been seen in patients treated with tenofovir DF.
+- Bone effects: Decreases in bone mineral density (BMD) and mineralization defects, including osteomalacia, have been seen in patients treated with tenofovir DF.
 Consider monitoring BMD in patients with a history of pathologic fracture or risk factors for bone loss.